OXY2DEV/markdoc.nvim/README.md

 Name of the file to save to.

 >[!NOTE]
-> This is relative to the current working directory!
+> This is relative to the current file being concerted!

+>[!IMPORTANT]
+> `markdoc` doesn't create non-existing directories!
+You have to make sure the directories exist before using it!

+#### relative_path

+Type: `string`

+When `true`(default value), [generic.filename](#filename) will be relative to the source file's location.
+When `false`, the filename will be relative to the current working directory.

+>[!NOTE]
+> This is useful for automation if you wish to have some files be created relative to their source and others relative to current directory.

 #### force_write